BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Phase-II/README.md

 <br>

 Phase 2 marks the transition from guided learning to **research oriented hands-on SoC implementation with professional tools**, where each day contributes directly toward the final tapeout.
-To accurately capture this pace and depth, the entire documentation is organized as **day-wise logs**, reflecting real design work, debugging cycles, and engineering decisions as they happen.
+To accurately capture this pace and depth, the entire documentation is organized as **daily task-wise logs**, reflecting real design work, debugging cycles, and engineering decisions as they happen.

 Each day of this phase typically involves:
 - Deep dives into SoC design, verification, and physical implementation